nic-gibson/xproc-tools/README.md

 </manifest>
 ```

-The result of loading this manifest would be a sequence of two documents, _data-01.xml_ and the output of processing _data-02.xml_ with _mapper.xsl_.
+The result of loading this manifest would be a sequence of two documents,  the output of processing _data-01.xml_ with _mapper.xsl_ and _data-02.xml_.
 Only the XSLT's primary output is used, any secondaries (via `xsl:result-document`) will be discarded.

 ##### Metadata #####